kat-tax/figma-to-react-native/README.md

 </h1>
 <h3 align="center">
   <a href="https://www.figma.com/community/plugin/821138713091291738">
-    View plugin on Figma Community
+    Install Plugin
   </a>
 </h3>

-### Introduction

-This plugin transforms Figma components to React Native components in real time.
+> This plugin transforms Figma components to React Native components in real time.
 The goal is to reduce the handoff time between design and development.
 Design your UI components in Figma and export them for use in your React Native app.

 [![Preview of plugin](./art/banner.png)](https://www.figma.com/community/plugin/821138713091291738)

 ### Getting started